Cray-HPE/docs-csm/upgrade/1.4.4/CSM-Only.md

            --format json
        ```

-1. Wait for the image builds to complete successfully
+1. (`ncn-m001#`) Wait for the image builds to complete successfully.

+   > This may take over 20 minutes to complete.

    ```bash
    watch '